The oldest part of the existing house is the cellars which date back to the 15th century. The house was rebuilt after 1665 by John

 Champion, George Thornden broth & milk

-Scotcher, Stephen Linghams ditto
+Scotcher, Stephen Linghams

 Veness, Thomas Thornden accruing to children